stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   And then an image shot into my consciousness which made those vague menaces and flights of fancy seem mild and insignificant indeed.
-I have said that I was scanning the miscellaneous prints in the road with a kind of idle curiosity&mdash;but all at once that curiosity was shockingly snuffed out by a sudden and paralysing gust of active terror.
+I have said that I was scanning the miscellaneous prints in the road with a kind of idle curiosity--but all at once that curiosity was shockingly snuffed out by a sudden and paralysing gust of active terror.
 For though the dust tracks were in general confused and overlapping, and unlikely to arrest any casual gaze, my restless vision had caught certain details near the spot where the path to the house joined the highway; and had recognised beyond doubt or hope the frightful significance of those details.
-It was not for nothing, alas, that I had pored for hours over the kodak views of the Outer Ones&rsquo;
-claw-prints which Akeley had sent.
+It was not for nothing, alas, that I had pored for hours over the kodak views of the Outer Ones' claw-prints which Akeley had sent.
 Too well did I know the marks of those loathsome nippers, and that hint of ambiguous direction which stamped the horrors as no creatures of this planet.
 No chance had been left me for merciful mistake.
 Here, indeed, in objective form before my own